-Much of the country is facing below average temperatures right now and comfort seems to be one of the most important topics each day.
-Daily comfort extends beyond ensuring you have a warm coat and gloves, too.
-The colder weather really pulls the humidity out of the air, leaving you with dry air that can have a number of effects on you and your home.
+With much of the country dealing with colder than normal temperatures, comfort seems to be top of mind for many people.
+Daily comfort extends beyond ensuring you have a warm coat and gloves too.
+The colder weather essentially sucks the humidity out of the air, resulting in dry air that can have several negative implications for your household.

 Why does the air dry out?

-The winter months bring cooler air and the drop in temperatures impacts the makeup of the air.
-Cooler air isn’t able to keep in the same amount of moisture as warmer air, which is the reason you often notice your skin becoming drier or having to apply more lip balm.
-That dry air can also wreak havoc on wood floors and furniture, potentially causing splitting and cracking, and paint is also at a higher risk of chipping.
+The colder air changes the makeup of the air during the winter.
+Cooler air isn’t able to keep in the same amount of moisture as warmer air, which you likely notice when you experience dry skin and chapped lips.
+Your home can also experience the side effects of dry air—especially wood floors and furniture, potentially causing splitting and cracking, and paint is also at a higher risk of chipping.

 So, what can you do?

-Humidification is more than just adding moisture to the air in your home.
-Of course, there are a number of humidifiers to choose from, but adding a whole-home humidifier gives you the most control over humidity levels in your house.
+Adding moisture isn’t the only factor when it comes to humidification in the home.
+There are a lot of different models and types of humidifiers to select from, but adding a whole-home humidifier gives you the best control over your home’s humidity.
 It is added to your existing HVAC system and adds moisture directly into the heated air that is circulated throughout your indoor space.
-A whole-home humidifier delivers the moisture more reliably and in the greatest capacity, too, which will help you reach your indoor comfort.
+A whole-home humidifier distributes the moisture more reliably and in the greatest capacity too, so why settle for anything less than ideal comfort?

 - Adding a humidifier can help alleviate skin irritations and dry skin.